abbycole/BioC5361_2019/Lab7/README.md

 # count the number of lines in the mg1655_genome.fna file using wc
 # consult the manual for wc agian to work out how to run this command

-# use the command grep to output any lines that contain a ">" symbol
+# Use the command grep to output any lines that contain a ">" symbol.
+# Remember without quotes, the > will have different functionality.
+# Always put quotes around ">" if you are using it with grep.
 grep ">" mg1655_genome.fna

 # now get a glimpse of the first few lines of the fastq file in the shared directory using head